 - Miami Beach hotels are not served by Metrorail.
 Factor in rideshare or the South Beach Local bus when planning transport, since driving adds to your trip's overall footprint.

-- Several properties on this list sit within a few blocks of Biscayne Bay.
+- Several properties on this list are within a few blocks of Biscayne Bay.
 Ask whether the hotel participates in any local bay or reef restoration programme, as some do beyond what appears in their published reports.

 Eco-friendly boutique hotels in Miami: what the certifications actually mean